TESS MCKAY

 RULES

-If there are topics I don't touch upon, it's because elements of Cree culture are closed and because it's not my place to deeply explore her issues regarding assimilation and feeling distanced from her roots.
-I do the best I can within those boundaries and try to be aware that it's a fine line to walk.Long disclaimer over!
+They're long, I'm sorry, but I want you to be informed and comfortable.Mun Information: I’m cereal: bisexual, white cis female and Jewish conversion student!
+Age forty, she/her pronouns.
+I'm a cat lady who tries not to take roleplay too seriously.Obligatory Disclaimer: Tess is a multiethnic character!
+While I'm about as white as butter, I have been studying to convert within my local Reform Jewish community for years.
+I am not from any sort of Native background.
+I do my best not to fall into subconscious bias caused by institutionalized racism.
+That said, Tess has problematic powers (READ: big and scary shapeshifter with a heavy emphasis on body horror).
+If you're not comfortable with this and don't want to interact, I understand!
+We curate our own experiences here.Disclaimer over!
 This blog is an exercise in genre whiplash.
 I write as much romance, fluff, and friendship/family as much as I do horror.
 Some threads will contain (unromanticized) gore, stalking, violence, etc.1.
 No smutting, sorry!
 If you’re looking for nsfw content, you can follow themckaytriarchyafterdark.
 Please read the rules there.2.
 This may sound harsh, but it’s important: if something is bothering you, it is your responsibility to communicate.
 It’s not fair to you to sit and wrestle with those feelings, and it’s not fair for me to be expected to read your mind.
 Nothing is fixed without communication!3.
-I don't interact with blogs that have HYDRA agent verses/or HYDRA agent OCs.
-I’m unable to separate the agency from its Nazi roots.
-Likewise, I stay away from MCU Pietro and Wanda, including WandaVision content.
-Agatha All Along muses are the exception.4.
+Regarding Marvel: I don't interact with blogs that have HYDRA agent verses/or HYDRA agent OCs.
+Do your thing; Tumblr is a place to express your creativity.
+This is a rule for my own comfort.4.
 This blog is low activity and (often) mutuals only.
-I work every day and struggle with mental illness, so posts may take a while.
-I mostly keep to one thread per person.5.
-I can't play therapist.
-I’m happy to lend an ear sometimes, but I can’t be your automatic “go-to” person.
-Please keep me out of any drama.6.
+I work full time, have responsibilities, and deal with chronic disabilities on top of that.5.
+Please keep me out of any drama.
+I have had a very long day.
+I am very small, and I have no money.6.
 I use outofcereal as a tag for OOC.7.
-Shipping: I’m not looking for new ships with canon male muses if we haven't written ships before.
-That said, shipping is not out of the question.
-I don't ship Tess with characters under the age of thirty.
+Shipping: I'm not openly looking to write ships with players I don't know.
+Also, I don't ship her with any character under the age of thirty.
 In ships (and everything else) mun and muse are separate!
 This blog may also ship with canon duplicates.
 However, each iteration of a muse is unique and important.
 Your portrayal is valued, and your muses are not collectibles!8.
 Tags and Triggers: I tag triggers with triggername cw or triggername tw.
 NSFW posts will be tagged nsft, nsfw, and usfw.

 VERSES